FridaWikell/greenthumb-backend/README.md

 ## Acknowledgements

-Thanks to Gareth McGirr for showing my project in the right direction.
+Thanks to Gareth McGirr for pointing my project in the right direction.
 A deep bow to Linus Wikell for proofreading!

 [Back to top](#greenthumb-hub---backend)